FCBtc1116/Blockchain-Projects-Overview/README.md

 <h3><u><strong><i>Bitcoin Defi</i></strong></u> &nbsp;(Bitcoin)</h3>
 <hr />
-ArcusLab is bitcoin defi platform.
-Users can get Faucet brc20 token, Supply or Borrow BTC or BRC20 tokens by over-collateral Ratio.
-I used Next for Frontend and Node for backend, MongoDB for Database.
-Also used Deep Lake API, DLC, Oracle and Dot Swap API for liquidate and AMM.
-The alpha version will be published in testnet in soon.
-Now using Unisat Wallet only but in the future, users can use XVerse and Leader Wallet.
-Implement Multi Sig Wallet for improve security of Vault.
+ArcusLab is a Bitcoin DeFi platform where users can obtain faucet BRC20 tokens and supply or borrow BTC or BRC20 tokens with an over-collateralization ratio.
+I used Next.js for the frontend and Node.js for the backend, along with MongoDB for the database.
+Additionally, I utilized the Deep Lake API, DLC, Oracle, and Dot Swap API for liquidation and automated market making (AMM).
+The alpha version will soon be published on the testnet.
+Currently, users can only use Unisat Wallet, but in the future, support for XVerse and Leader Wallet will be added.
+We are also implementing a multi-signature wallet to enhance the security of the vault.
 <img align="right" width="300px" src="https://github.com/victoryfox19931116/Blockchain-Projects-Overview/assets/89193350/bb277617-0124-47cf-84ad-33ba16caa2f8">

 - Live: <a href="https://arcusbtc.com/">ArcusLab</a>